Haulric/ajax-service-helper/README.md

 ajax-service-helper
 ===================

-A standalone class to ease ajax requests without the need of external library.
+Standalone class to ease ajax requests without the need of external library.

 Usage
 =====